CEO and Board Member

 Youth and Adult Support Services Officer

-Yuka provides assistance to teenagers/adults with Down syndrome, their families and their support network (e.g. service providers, employers, educators).
-Yuka can assist in areas such as: Employment, health and well-being, independent living, puberty/sexuality, challenging behaviour, decision-making, succession planning, ageing, and any other areas that may impact a teenager/adult with Down syndrome.
-Yuka can connect families with resources and services, and can also assist with sourcing supports that allow the person to pursue meaningful pathways throughout their life.
+provides assistance to teenagers/adults with Down syndrome, their families and their support network (e.g. service providers, employers, educators).
+Roxanne can assist in areas such as: Employment, health and well-being, independent living, puberty/sexuality, challenging behaviour, decision-making, succession planning, ageing, and any other areas that may impact a teenager/adult with Down syndrome.
+Roxanne can connect families with resources and services, and can also assist with sourcing supports that allow the person to pursue meaningful pathways throughout their life.

 NDIS Support Services Officer